Rolandir/arduino/README.md

 1 SG90 servo motor

-2 18650 Rechargeable Battery 3.7V
+2 18650 NiMH Battery Rechargeable 3.7V 3000 mAh

-2 18650 Li-ion Battery, one holder with a switch on/off
+1 battery holder for 2 18650 with a switch on/off

 1 chassis 3D printed with Snapmaker J1S PLA